 Please click on the link below for our SEN& D Policy, Equality Statement and Accesibility Policy and Plan

 During the sessions parents are able to talk to Mrs Chadwick, SENDCo and Mrs Reehal, Learning Mentor.
 Mrs Chadwick, as SENDCo oversees the support provision for children who have special educational needs, to ensure they reach their full potential.
 Mrs Reehal, as Learning Mentor, offers support and guidance to children who may be experiencing barriers to their learning or are socially excluded.

-Parents and Carers are provided with an opportunity to meet and discuss any concerns that they may have in an informal manner.
+Parents and Carers are provided with an opportunity to discuss any concerns that they may have in an informal manner.